 Stay at at the stylish Stylotel (ahem) and you’ll be just a two minutes’ walk from Paddington station, which means you’ll be well connected, especially if traveling from Heathrow via the Heathrow Express.
-If you’re up for some greenery, just five minutes down the road by foot is Hyde Park.
-Guests can opt for a designer budget “StyloRoom” for two, or “Stylosuite” apartments with kitchenettes can hold more (plus you can make yourself breakfast in bed.)
+You’ll be off the plane and into your hotel room in under an hour (if the immigration line isn’t too bad!)

-I stayed at a Tune Hotel for a night to do a review of their most recently opened Canary Wharf location.
-TuneHotels are as nice as a modern hotel but are priced so that you only pay for what you want/need, including towels, wifi, TV usage, and even a window in the room.
+Point A Hotels in London are modern and stylish, but priced so that you only pay for what you want/need, including towels, wifi, TV usage, and even a window in the room.
 Even though I’d never opt for windowless, with base prices starting around £65 per night (window included) I’d definitely consider a Point A Hotel when choosing an affordable hotel in London.
-The Canary Wharf location isn’t amazing but you could try Westminster, Liverpool Street, Westminster, Kings Cross or Paddington.
+The Canary Wharf one isn’t a good location, but you could try Westminster, Liverpool Street, Shoreditch, Kings Cross or Paddington.
 All of those areas are either super cool, or very well connected.

-6. Qbic London, Shoreditch/Aldgate East
+6. Qbic London – Shoreditch/Aldgate East

-7. Arosfa, Bloomsbury
+7. Arosfa – Bloomsbury

-Great location for a sweet little hotel.
-The rooms are quite small but it’s super clean, lots of popular attractions are within walking distance, and there’s even a private garden where you’re welcome to kick back with a drink from the bar.
+Great location for a sweet little London hotel.
+The rooms are quite small but according to reviews, it’s super clean, has lots of popular London attractions within walking distance, and there’s even a private garden where you’re welcome to kick back with a drink from the bar.
 Rates can vary and rooms book up quick so try to sort this one out in advance.
-Fun fact— Arosfa means “resting place” in Welsh.
-Nice touch…

-8. Park Grand, Kensington
+8. Park Grand – Kensington

 This is one of those hotels that looks expensive (there are plenty of those in Kensington) but actually is reasonably priced if you don’t stay during the peak season— the price gets even better if you can book in advance or stay more than two nights.
 Breakfast and wifi are included in the price too.
-Awesome.